GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/quickstart/QUICKSTART.md

 If this is your first time using Vertex AI in this project, this operation will take 5 minutes or so.

-The endpoint id will be used to refer to the endpoint, rather than the display name.
+The endpoint ID will be used to refer to the endpoint, rather than the display name.

 ## 6. Create delivery pipeline, target, and custom target type